perfsonar/docs/install_centos.rst

 Step 7: Register your services
 -------------------------------
-*Can be ignored and done through the web interface for he perfsonar-toolkit package*
+*Can be ignored and done through the web interface for the perfsonar-toolkit package*

 In order to publish the existence of your measurement services there is a single file you need to edit with some details about your host.
 You may populate this information by opening **/etc/perfsonar/lsregistrationdaemon.conf**.
 You will see numerous properties you may populate.
 They are commented out meaning you need to remove the ``#`` at the beginning of the line for them to take effect.
 The properties you are **required** to set are as follows: